 It also combines directly with potassium hydride to form potassium formate (see formic acid).

 a colourless corrosive liquid carboxylic acid found in some insects, esp ants, and many plants: used in dyeing textiles and the manufacture of insecticides and refrigerants.
 Formula: HCOOH: Systematic name: methanoic acid

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 A colorless, caustic, fuming liquid that occurs naturally as the poison of ants and stinging nettles.
 It is used in making textiles and paper and in insecticides.
-Formic acid is the simplest organic acid, containing a carboxyl (COOH) group attached to a hydrogen.
+Formic acid is the simplest organic acid, containing a carboxyl (COOH) group attached to a hydrogen atom.
 Chemical formula: CH2O2.